 Cooking Classes

 We offer a variety of recreational hands-on cooking classes.
-Examples include pasta-making, healthy cooking, ethnic cooking, basic skills, making the most of the season’s fresh produce, to digging into a meal you’ve made yourself (with a little help from our prestigious chefs, local butcheries, fisheries, and farms).
+Examples include pasta-making, healthy cooking, ethnic cooking, basic skills, making the most of the season’s fresh produce, and digging into a meal you’ve made yourself (with a little help from our prestigious chefs, local butcheries, fisheries, and farms).

 Retail Boutique